-o.
-Consolidated statement of cash flows
+1. Statement of cash flows

 The cash flows are used applying the indirect method.
 Interest received is classified as investing cash flows, while interest paid is classified as financing cash flows.

 4. Critical accounting judgments and key sources of estimation uncertainty